Most tree planting campaigns fail. What has to change? – DW – 08/08/2024

 Most tree planting campaigns fail.
 What has to change?August 8, 2024

-Last year, environmentalist Lucy Kagendo from NGO Green Dimensions Network planted 50 saplings in Kenya as part of a national campaign to plant 15 billion trees by 2032.
+Environmentalist Lucy Kagendo from NGO Green Dimensions Network planted 50 saplings in Kenya last year as part of a national campaign to plant 15 billion trees by 2032.

 Today, most of those trees are dead.